semantic-release/semantic-release/docs/recipes/bitbucket-pipelines.md

 ## Node project configuration

-[Bitbucket Pipelines](https://confluence.atlassian.com/bitbucket/use-docker-images-as-build-environments-in-bitbucket-pipelines-792298897.html) can be configured to run any container from Dockerhub or private registries
+[Bitbucket Pipelines](https://confluence.atlassian.com/bitbucket/use-docker-images-as-build-environments-in-bitbucket-pipelines-792298897.html) can be configured to run any container from Dockerhub or private registries (such as AWS or GCP)

 **Note**: The publish pipeline must run on [Node version >= 10.18](../support/FAQ.md#why-does-semantic-release-require-node-version--1018).

+The following examples use the tag `lts` as default, but you can choose a more specific image if you wish to, for instance using a smaller image based on Alpine Linux, or use a specific fixed version if you worry about handle security vulnerabilities of the image itself.

+You can see the list of available tags on the [public Dockerhub registry](https://hub.docker.com/_/node?tab=tags)

+### 'semantic-release' installation

-Install all the required plugins (including the generic `git` plugin)
+Install all the required plugins (including the generic `@semantic-release/git` plugin)

 ```bash
 npm i -D @semantic-release/changelog @semantic-release/commit-analyzer @semantic-release/git @semantic-release/npm @semantic-release/release-notes-generator semantic-release